 How Much Does a $500,000 Annuity Pay?

 How much does a $500,000 annuity pay?
-For many retirees, half a million dollars represents the cornerstone of their income strategy.
-Partnering with Diversified Insurance Brokers, you can compare lifetime income options from more than 100 top-rated carriers and design a guaranteed paycheck you can’t outlive.
-Below you’ll find payout examples, a real-time income calculator, and insight into how payout options are determined so you can make informed decisions about your future income.
+For many retirees, half a million dollars is the cornerstone of their retirement income plan.
+The key question isn’t just, “What’s the number?” but “Will that number reliably support my lifestyle for the rest of my life?”
+Partnering with Diversified Insurance Brokers, you can compare lifetime income options from more than 100 top-rated carriers and turn that $500,000 into a predictable paycheck you can’t outlive.
+On this page, you’ll see example payout ranges, test scenarios with a real-time income calculator, and understand the major factors that determine how much income your annuity can provide.

 See Your $500,000 Annuity Income